ACK alert management

 sls.app.ack.nlc.destroy_node_fail

-A node in a managed node pool failed to drain.
+A node in a managed node pool fails to drain correctly.

 event